StevenSalazarM/Termux-api-bluetooth/README.md

 Thus, since the apk in [Termux-app-bluetooth](https://github.com/StevenSalazarM/termux-app-bluetooth) is based on the version 0.64 of the Termux project you must install a more recent version of it.

-_However, after September, I will try to work on a new version of Termux-app-bluetooth that supports update or installation of packages._
+_However, ~~after September~~ when I get some free time, I will try to work on a new version of Termux-app-bluetooth that supports update or installation of packages._

 ### Contact
 If you have any question (or problem) feel free to post it in Issues section or contact me at stevensalazarmolina@gmail.com